threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`replicant_look_at_position`**

-Tell a Replicant to start to look at a position.
+Tell the Replicant to start to look at a position.

+- <font style="color:green">**Replicant motion motion**: This tells the Replicant to begin a motion.
+The Replicant will continue the motion per communicate() call until the motion is complete.</font>

 ```python
 {"$type": "replicant_look_at_position", "position": {"x": 1.1, "y": 0.0, "z": 0}, "id": 1}